 We selected Progressive as best for claims due to its seamless claims process that can be completed from your smartphone in a matter of minutes.
 You can also track the progress of your claim online without having to call or wait to see what’s going on.
 This is especially helpful if you’re only driving a car temporarily and don’t want to deal with the hassle of waiting for a claims agent to get back to you.

-The average cost for an annual premium for a safe driver with experience with Progressive was $510, which is very competitive.
 You can get a quote online or over the phone within a few minutes.
 However, Progressive doesn’t offer estimates so your credit may be pulled for a quote.

 Read our full Progressive review.